Luis Muñoz Marín International Airport: Terminal D (Concourse)

 The current Terminal D occupies what were formerly known as Terminals D and E and they were previously occupied solely by American Airlines, its regional affiliate, Executive Airlines, which operated flights under the American Eagle brand, and later both British Airways and Iberia.
 American Airlines' Admirals Lounge continued to operate until March 22, 2014.
 The former Terminal E area became unused after American Airlines moved their operations to Terminal C in 2015.
 The American Eagle flights were moved to the previous Terminal D in the late 2000s before being discontinued in April 2013.

-Terminal D reopened completely in March 14, 2023 and is mostly used for small and regional aircraft operators such as Air Antilles, Cape Air, InterCaribbean Airways, Silver Airways as well as other carriers.
-The terminal counts with five gates set up for regional flights and another three gates set up for high-capacity flights.
+Terminal D reopened on March 14, 2023, and is mostly used for small and regional aircraft operators such as Cape Air, Caribbean Airlines, and InterCaribbean Airways as well as other carriers.
+The terminal has five gates set up for regional flights and another three gates set up for high-capacity scheduled and charter flights.
+These scheduled flights include Delta, Frontier, Spirit and United when Terminals B and C are at maximum capacity.
+The former eastern end of Terminal D has been walled off, and the former Terminal E remains closed off to the public, both still waiting for renovations.
+The closed terminal areas and baggage claim area still have old American Airlines branding from their hub operations while the former check-in hall has been renovated for access to the airport hotel and parking.

 The new terminal has a more open ambience which will be used as a basis for future renovations at Terminals A, B and C. The cost of renovations is estimated to be at around $14 million.